alexwillman/Project1-GNS3-Mid-Size-Company-Network/12-firewall-and-acl-rules.md

 ## ACL and Firewall Rule Summary

-This design provides isolation of department VLANs, access to the internet, control over inter-VLAN communication, access to necessary services, and control over ICMP traffic to restrict unnecessary pings from department VLANs and allow necessary troubleshooting pings for IT, Management, and servers.
+This design provides isolation of department VLANs, access to the internet, control over inter-VLAN communication, access to necessary services and routing protocols, and control over ICMP traffic to restrict unnecessary pings from department VLANs and allow necessary troubleshooting pings for IT, Management, and servers.
 As this is a lab environment, this is a very simple version of the rules required.
 Production environments would require more complex rule sets for security.

 <br>